alixinne/glslt/README.md

 only an AST and not a full parse tree, we have currently no way of preserving original formatting.
 Comments are still parsed and are available to library users, but they are not currently included in the output.

-Furthermore, since pre-processor directives have to be passed through to the GPU for accurate execution, shaders which are syntactically invalid without pre-processing are not supported.

 ## Author